Symptoms begin gradually and include worsening fatigue, itchiness, and, later, jaundice.

 Ultrasonography, followed by other imaging tests

-Endoscopic retrograde cholangiopancreatography Endoscopic Retrograde Cholangiopancreatography Imaging tests of the liver, gallbladder, and biliary tract include ultrasonography, radionuclide scanning, computed tomography (CT), magnetic resonance imaging (MRI), endoscopic retrograde cholangiopancreatography... read more (ERCP): X-rays are taken after a radiopaque contrast agent, which is visible on x-rays, is injected into the bile ducts through an endoscope (see figure Endoscopic retrograde cholangiopancreatography [ERCP] Understanding Endoscopic Retrograde Cholangiopancreatography ).
-ERCP is less desirable than MRCP because ERCP is more invasive and requires injection of a contrast agent.
-However, ERCP can also sometimes be used to treat complications of the disorder.
+Endoscopic retrograde cholangiopancreatography Endoscopic Retrograde Cholangiopancreatography Imaging tests of the liver, gallbladder, and biliary tract include ultrasonography, computed tomography (CT), magnetic resonance imaging (MRI), endoscopic retrograde cholangiopancreatography... read more (ERCP): X-rays are taken after a radiopaque contrast agent, which is visible on x-rays, is injected into the bile ducts through an endoscope (see also figure ).
+ERCP is less desirable than MRCP because ERCP is more invasive and requires injection of a contrast agent and should be avoided unless required to treat complications of the disorder.

 Blood tests and MRCP may be done regularly to check for cancer of the bile ducts and liver tissue.

-When people are diagnosed with primary sclerosing cholangitis, they should also have a colonoscopy with biopsies (see Endoscopy Endoscopy Endoscopy is an examination of internal structures using a flexible viewing tube (endoscope).
-In addition to examinations, doctors can use endoscopy to do biopsies and give treatment.
-Endoscopes... read more ) to determine if they also have inflammatory bowel disease Overview of Inflammatory Bowel Disease (IBD) In inflammatory bowel diseases, the intestine (bowel) becomes inflamed, often causing recurring abdominal pain and diarrhea.
-The two primary types of inflammatory bowel disease (IBD) are Crohn... read more .
+When people are diagnosed with primary sclerosing cholangitis, they should also have a colonoscopy with biopsies to determine if they also have inflammatory bowel disease Overview of Inflammatory Bowel Disease (IBD) In inflammatory bowel diseases, the intestine (bowel) becomes inflamed, often causing recurring abdominal pain and diarrhea.
+The 2 primary types of inflammatory bowel disease (IBD) are Crohn... read more .